jared-smith-kr/Typescript-Lightning-Talks/talks/the-m-word/README.md

 }
 ```

 And again we see the problem: we could reasonably want to assert that `PromiseLike.then` returns a new `PromiseLike` that's the same *kind* of `PromiseLike`, but we have no way to express this!
 A `Q` Promise isn't the same as a `Bluebird` Promise isn't the same as a `jQuery` deferred isn't the same as a native Promise, but the limitations on the interface means we can't express this constraint in the interface.
+The array example suffers from the same problem: we could override the `map` method to return a Functor other than an Array, which would be... unexpected behavior to say the least.
+We *want* to be able to express that `Functor.map` returns the same "kind" of thing as the *specific* Functor instance.

 ```typescript